“You won’t take this quadruple shot”.

 I rarely turned down challenges.

 Especially when they involved drinking.
 I got good.
 I’d go to class, football or rugby practice, study, party, and repeat.
 Several nights every week.
 I became competitive with my drinking and wore my tolerance with pride:

 - I took flaming shots

 - My “pregame” cocktail consisted of whey protein mixed into vodka (gross, I know)

 Over time that all stopped.
 I finally experienced hangovers.
 I began weighing the night’s fun against the next day’s pain.
 Drinking quickly lost its charm.

 Today I still drink, but usually only a cocktail or two.

 I missed the social and feel-good parts of drinking.I started wondering how to get a buzz without alcohol.
 So I got to work.
 Researching, sourcing, and testing several dozen ingredients.
 At last, I found healthy alcohol alternatives feel great without draining your energy or the bed-ridden agony of the morning after.
 These are my go-to booze replacements to enjoy the night without regret.Certain ingredients induce the same euphoric state, and actively strengthen the brain, without the toxicity of alcohol. #Outliyr Click To Tweet

 The original nootropic booze alternative, Kin does all the heavy lifting for you.
-Each of their products contain different ingredients tailored to your use.
-Including
+Each Kin Euphorics product contains different ingredients tailored to your use:

 - Vitamins and minerals